Znojmo - City of Virtue

 Modern winemaking on ancient soil

 Near Mikulov is another of the places that wine tourism enthusiasts should definitely not overlook in their itinerary, if only because the prominent feature of Moravia, the Pálava hills, can be beautifully seen from there.
 The mentioned location is the unique and ancient Sonberk vineyards, whose history dates back to the 13th century.
 Wine from these sites was delivered to the court of Empress Maria Theresa.
-The winery, established there since 2003 and last year declared as the best winery in the country, naturally follows this tradition, but with the use of modern elements.
+The winery, established there since 2003 and in 2013 declared as the best winery in the country, naturally follows this tradition, but with the use of modern elements.
 Its new building, a remarkable architectural masterpiece perfectly fitting into the Pálava landscape, is proof of this.
 The winery produces authentic white select wines exclusively from their own grapes.
 Wines with a distinct fruitiness, high minerality and exciting spiciness, namely varieties such as Riesling, Pálava, Tramíner, Sauvignon and Pinot Gris do really well at the vineyard.
 At Sonberk you can pair their tasting with tour of the winery and vineyards.

 Valtice Wine Salon